 Many permissive parents genuinely prioritize their relationship with their children and seek to make them as happy as possible.
 This may result from developing a compensatory reaction to their unhappy or distant relationship with their parents growing up.

 They don’t want to see their children suffering or deprived the way they were, so they swing over to the other extreme.

 The permissive parent tends to avoid conflict at all costs, so they will give in to whatever the child wants.
 On the surface, this may appear to be a fairly peaceful relationship with minimal conflict.

-One of the benefits from a parent’s perspective with this parenting style is that they believe that they are not emotionally hurting their children when they give in to whatever they need.
+One of the benefits from a parent’s perspective of this parenting style is that they believe they are not emotionally hurting their children when giving in to whatever they need.

 3. Creativity is encouraged

-Some permissive parents believe that by allowing their children free reign they will encourage their creativity.
-They want their children to be free-thinking, without the drawbacks and hindrances of any limitations.
+Some permissive parents believe that allowing their children free reign will encourage their creativity.
+They want their children to be free-thinkers without the drawbacks and hindrances of any limitations.
 This is one of the best advantages of permissive parenting.

-While these positive effects of permissive parenting will propel you to consider this style of parenting, there are some serious drawbacks to it too.
-Permissive parenting pros and cons, both need to be considered to understand what you are signing up for.
+While these positive effects of permissive parenting will propel you to consider this parenting style, there are some serious drawbacks too.
+Permissive parenting style pros and cons must be considered to understand what you are signing up for.